deathgripsfanwiki/silvagunner-acnl-sound-patch/README.md

 To install, simply make a folder called "titles" in /luma/ if it doesn't already exist.

-Then, create another folder with the name as the Title ID of the region of your game. (find these at http://www.3dsdb.com)
+Then, create a folder inside of /luma/titles named as the Title ID of the region of your game.

+You can find the Title ID [here](http://www.3dsdb.com).

 Copy the contents of the downloaded .7z file to the folder you just made.